pharoskgg/ControlPC_Client/README.md

-# ControlPC_Client
+# Introduce

- Android curriculum design 安卓课程设计。This app can control the computer
+- This app can control the computer that have installed the server

+# Exhibition